UTT-Alumni/Discord-Bot/README.md

-# Discord-Bot
+# Boarding Duck
-The best discord bot ever to manage user onboarding.
+The best discord bot ever to manage newcomers on a Discord server.

 ## Details
 The bot display the rules on an empty channel.
 If the channel is not empty,